MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/compare-report-server-service.md

 These considerations and limitations apply to Power BI Report Sever.

-The following Power BI service features do not work on Power BI Report Server:
+The following Power BI service features are not supported within Power BI Report Server:

 - Export data with current layout